 Why I Love What I do

-When asked the question why I love what I do, there are so many reasons that come to mind.
+When asked the question why I love being a CNA, there are so many reasons that come to mind.
 Some of the love I have for what I do is hard to articulate in words.
 It’s mostly expressed in action.
 However, for the sake of this letter, I will do my best!

 I love what I do because I get the opportunity to care for my Seniors!
 I take great pride in the job that I do – caring for them, making sure they eat, are clean, and all of their general needs are met to the best of my abilities.
 Down through the years I have learned a great deal from them.
 They are like a living history book, right before my very own eyes.